FamilySearch/familysearch-javascript-sdk/README.md

 you can disable the jshint test for that statement.
 Some editors (e.g., WebStorm) can be configured to read the .jshintrc file to notify you immediately when something doesn't pass.

-Grunt runs unit tests using jarmine.
+Grunt runs unit tests using jasmine.
 Please create unit tests for your changes.
 See the existing unit test files for examples.

 Grunt also generates documentation for the project.